 How to Create an AAUW Affiliate

-We are thrilled that you are interested in starting a new AAUW affiliate!
-This is your chance to join a grassroots movement led by local communities and campuses, make an impact through mission-based programming in your community, and lift up women’s voices worldwide.
+We are thrilled that you are interested in starting a new local AAUW community, known as an affiliate*, in your area!
+This is your chance to make an impact through mission-based programming in your community, join a grassroots movement led by local affiliates and campuses, and lift up women’s voices worldwide.

 1. Become a member by joining online.

-2. Recruit board members.
-Your affiliate will need to identify a president or administrator as well as a treasurer.
+3. Recruit board members.
+Your affiliate will need to identify a president or administrator as well as a finance officer or treasurer.
 We recommend having a secretary or someone else designated to record meeting minutes as well.

 4. Contact AAUW staff.
 Contact the branch relations staff to let them know about your plans so they can best guide you through launching your affiliate.